VoidOne-App/VoidOne/README.md

 Game Process
 ```

+The objective:

-The objective is to create a controlled execution layer between the player and the game.
+> **A controlled execution layer between the player and the game.**

-VoidOne does not intend to bypass DRM, licensing systems, or required platform authentication.
+VoidOne does not intend to bypass DRM, licensing, or required platform authentication.

-If a game legitimately requires another service, that dependency remains part of the execution environment.
+If a game legitimately requires another platform or service, that dependency remains part of the execution environment.

 ---